MicrobiomeFunction Class

 Content

-Upon the creation of a MicrobiomeFunction
+Upon the creation of a MicrobiomeFunction class based on

 a three column input, additional information is calculated: